Table of Contents

 The Galaxy S5 comes with a fingerprint sensor, similar to the iPhone.
 However, Samsung as enabled third-party application developers to interface with this sensor, thus exposing itself to malware and hacking. iPhone claims that the fingerprint value is securely stored within a vault within the phone.
 They are not saving any kind of information on companies’ server.
 The Galaxy is integrated with Paypal, and if your fingerprint is hacked, it could be costly!
 This security hole is probably the biggest drawback of the Galaxy S5.

 Some users have reported issues with the Galaxy S5’s 16-megapixel ISOCELL camera device.
 Reports indicate problems with the steadiness of the lens module coating method.
 This is a result of manufacturing difficulties in molding the 6-element optics.
 Issues seem to have been resolved in later builds of the phone, but keep an eye out on this if you have one of the first batches.
-We have an article for Galaxy S6 camera quality comparisons that may be of interest to you.

 Heart Rate Monitor

 One of the new features included in the Samsung Galaxy S5 is a Heart Rate Monitor.
 Using this monitor is both simple and useful.
 Samsung has embedded the heart rate monitor feature into the S Health app that is currently available.
 In addition to measuring your heart rate, it will tell you about your total time resting, exercising, standing, etc. Nifty looking charts are also available to you.
 For the most part this feature is solid, but there have been reports with consistency issues – repeated measurements can have above normal variance.